Dhole/dhole.github.io/content/post/gameboy_custom_logo.md

 When the GameBoy boots, an intenral Bootstrap ROM is mapped to the beginning of the memory and execution begins.
 This bios is in charge of initializing the hardware as well as scrolling the Nintendo logo and checking that the cartridge i valid.
-The logo shown on screen is actually read from the cartridge, that's the reason why a black rectangle appears when no cartridge is inserted, or garbage appears when the cartridge pins fail.
+The logo shown on screen is actually read from the cartridge; that's the reason why a black rectangle appears when no cartridge is inserted, or garbage appears when the cartridge pins fail.
 If the Nintendo logo doesn't match the copy stored in the bios, the GameBoy locks itself.
 But there is a trick we can do!
 The